hoangduytran/blender-manual/manual/modeling/geometry_nodes/attribute/blur_attribute.rst

 The *Blur Attribute* node is implementation of Blur effect for attributes based on geometry topology.

 Meen of each step is mixing value of each primitive with neighbors.
-Weight of primitive is factor for multiplying all neighboards value before accumulate its as new primitive value.
+Weight of primitive is factor for multiplying all neighbor's value before accumulate its as new primitive value.

 Blurring can work when values on primitives have explicit relations.
 Therefore, the attribute can only be affected on the :doc:`Meshes </modeling/meshes/introduction>` and